C — Cortisol: A Nervous System Perspective | The A–Z of Stress & Anxiety

 What Cortisol Often Looks Like in Real Life

-Cognitively, there may be a narrowing of options.
-Thoughts such as “I know this is not what I planned” or “I will deal with it tomorrow” appear.
-Emotionally, there is often a blend of agitation and fatigue.
-Physically, people report tension, restlessness, or a wired but tired quality.
+Cognitively there may be a narrowing of options.
+Thoughts such as “I know this is not what I planned” or “I will deal with it tomorrow” are common.

-Relationally, this state can reduce patience and increase withdrawal.
-Small interactions feel effortful.
-Connection can feel demanding rather than nourishing.
+Relationally this state can reduce patience and increase withdrawal.
+Conversations can feel effortful and small frustrations may carry more impact than usual.

 What Is Often Misunderstood About This